-- 2.1 This report sets out the Communications Strategy 2021-24, which outlines the approach the council will take over the next three years to effectively communicate and engage with residents, staff, partners, local businesses and other key stakeholders. - 2.2 This communications strategy follows on from the previous Communications Strategy 2017-20, and builds on the work that has taken place over the past three years to introduce a more modern and digitally focused approach to the way that the council engages with residents and to embed new ways of working. - 2.3 The development of the new strategy was delayed from 2020 due to the COVID-19 pandemic and the impact that this had on the work of the communications team. - 2.4 During the first year of the COVID-19 pandemic response, the work of the team focused heavily on ensuring that frequently changing critical public
+- 2.1 This report sets out the Communications Strategy 2021-24, which outlines the approach the council will take over the next three years to effectively communicate and engage with residents, staff, partners, local businesses and other key stakeholders. - 2.2 While led by the Communications Team, communications is a shared responsibility across the entire council to ensure that a clear and compelling story which articulates the council's aims and purpose is being told collectively. - 2.3 This communications strategy follows on from the previous Communications Strategy 2017-20, and builds on the work that has taken place over the past three years to introduce a more modern and digitally focused approach to the way that the council engages with residents and to embed new ways of working.

-- health messaging was communicated clearly and directly to Thurrock residents and businesses. - 2.5 The Local Government Association (LGA) was invited to carry out a virtual peer review in October 2020, referred to as a 'communications health check' in preparation for developing the communications strategy. - 2.6 This was similar to the 'communications health check' undertaken in May 2017 which informed the 2017-20 strategy. - 2.7 The LGA's report, as previously reported to this committee, highlighted that the council had good crisis communications, strong stakeholder relations especially during the COVID-19 pandemic and a flexible team who were proactive, committed and responsive.
-It also reflected that internal communications had improved since 2017 and communications were now more campaign-led overall. - 2.8 To further inform the strategy the LGA also facilitated a workshop session with members and officers. - 2.9 One of the LGA recommendations was to commission a survey into how residents find out their news and information about the council.
+- 2.4 The development of the new strategy was delayed from 2020 due to the COVID-19 pandemic and the impact that this had on the work of the communications team. - 2.5 During the first year of the COVID-19 pandemic response, the work of the team focused heavily on ensuring that frequently changing critical public health messaging was communicated clearly and directly to Thurrock residents and businesses. - 2.6 The Local Government Association (LGA) was invited to carry out a virtual peer review in October 2020, referred to as a 'communications health check' in preparation for developing the communications strategy. - 2.7 This was similar to the 'communications health check' undertaken in May 2017 which informed the 2017-21 strategy. - 2.8 As part of the peer review, the LGA met with members, senior officers, partners and representatives of the local media to seek their views. - 2.9 The LGA's report highlighted that the council had good crisis communications, strong stakeholder relations especially during the COVID-19 pandemic and a flexible team who were proactive, committed and responsive.
+It also reflected that internal communications had improved since 2017 and communications were now more campaign-led overall. - 2.10 To further inform the strategy the LGA also facilitated a workshop session with members and officers. - 2.11 One of the LGA recommendations was to commission a survey into how residents find out their news and information about the council.
 Independent market research was commissioned which consisted of a telephone survey with 200 residents.
 This ensured a response from a representative cross section of those in the borough who may not currently actively engage with the council on a regular basis.
-This was supplemented with an online survey which was promoted through the council's online channels. - 2.10 While led by the Communications Team, communications is a shared responsibility across the entire council to ensure that a clear and compelling story which articulates the council's aims and purpose is being told collectively.
+This was supplemented with an online survey which was promoted through the council's online channels. - 2.12 At Cabinet on Wednesday 8 September, the Cabinet Member for Central Services requested that the local media be given a further opportunity to feed into the strategy and specifically comment on the draft document.
+The local media were invited to offer feedback on the council's overall strategic approach to communications as outlined within the strategy document. - 2.13 No feedback was received from any local media outlet in response to this invitation within the deadline provided of 27 September, however, one response was received on 4 October.
+The feedback in this response is focused on operational aspects of communications including timescales, equipment and on-call arrangements.
+Feedback on the media briefings already included as part of the strategy will be taken into account as the approach is further developed.
+Consideration will be given to the operational issues raised in the response but they do not impact on the overall strategic approach to the council's communications and the strategy itself.